 All our labs are family members, none of them live outside in kennels!
 We know that labs are one breed that thrive on human contact and are not as happy kept in outside kennels.
 We leash walk all our labs daily and as family members our labs enjoy watching the animal planet, playing ball and just hanging out with us and each other when the weather is either too hot or too cold for us and them.
 That is what we love about our labs, their versatility, adaptability and love for their family.
 They live with us IN the home and we know their temperaments very well before deciding to breed them.
 Labs kept away from humans daily in a kennel can not be observed dealing with everyday life, such as eating, sleeping, playing..A kennel lab may act great kept in their outside kennel but you do not have the advantage of knowing each lab personally.
 Our labs live with us until they go to Rainbow Bridge, whether they have pups or not, they are part of our family, therefore we do not ever have older females looking for homes.
 They are not just products we keep until they are done "producing" puppies.
 They love us and we love them and we would never part with them until GOD calls them home!

-We are an experienced labrador family having loved, lived with and occasionally bred the English labrador retriever for over 30 years.
+We are an experienced labrador family having loved, lived with and occasionally breed the English labrador retriever for over 30 years.
+Hobby breeder only with family raised adults and pups.

 We do not recommend "puppy school" until they have had all their vaccines and you have started their training.
 This way you know why you are taking them to school.
 They have plenty of socialization while growing up with their littermates here and though it is good to let them interact with other dogs/pups you may know personnally it is not safe to send them into a group of puppies that you have no idea where they come from, ie:puppy mills, etc., that may still carry diseases.
 Your pups get a good immunity from mom and leave us with their first puppy booster but until they are 4 months old and have had all their boosters and their Rabies shot it is not safe or necessary for them to be in "puppy school"!